vmware/terraform-provider-vcfa/website/docs/r/content_library.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Content Library
+* `org_id` - (Optional) The reference to the Organization that the Content Library belongs to.
+If it is not set, assumes the Content Library is of type `PROVIDER`
+* `delete_force` - (Optional) Defaults to `false`.
+On deletion, forcefully deletes the Content Library and its Content Library items
+* `delete_recursive` - (Optional) Defaults to `false`.
+On deletion, deletes the Content Library, including its Content Library items, in a single operation
 * `storage_class_ids` - (Required) A set of [Storage Class IDs](/providers/vmware/vcfa/latest/docs/data-sources/storage_class) used by this Content Library
 * `auto_attach` - (Optional) Defaults to `true`.
 For Tenant Content Libraries this field represents whether this Content Library should be automatically attached to all current and future namespaces in the tenant organization.
 If a value of `false` is supplied, then this